EXPLAINER-What does the FDA's new rule mean for the fight over abortion pills?

 It is not yet clear, because pharmacies must first be certified by one of the drug's manufacturers to dispense it in accordance with federal safety rules.

-Walgreens Boots Alliance WBA.O, the largest U.S. retail pharmacy chain, said Wednesday that it intended to get certified.
-CVS Health CVS.N and Rite Aid Corp RAD.N have said they are reviewing the new rule and intended to comply with federal and state law but have not yet confirmed that they plan to dispense the drug.
+Walgreens Boots Alliance WBA.O and CVS Health CVS.N both said that they plan to begin dispensing the pill.
+Rite Aid Corp RAD.N said it was reviewing the new rule and intended to comply with federal and state law but has not yet confirmed that it plans to dispense the drug.

 COULD THE NEW REGULATION FACE LEGAL CHALLENGES?